AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 ### Web Application Salt

-The key you supply to the class to store and fetch data with APCu is hsshed using `ripemd160` and a sixteen character substring of the hex representation of that hash is then used as part of the internal key.
+The key you supply to the class to store and fetch data with APCu is hashed using `ripemd160` and a sixteen character substring of the hex representation of that hash is then used as part of the internal key.